preservim/vim-pencil/README.markdown

 ## Auto-detection via modeline

-Will the wrapping mode be detected automatically?
+Will the wrapping mode be detected accurately?
 Maybe.
-But you can improve its accuracy by giving it a hint.
+But you can improve its chances by giving it a hint.

 At the bottom of this document is a strange code: